apache/maven-resolver/src/site/markdown/common-misconceptions.md

 [INFO]          \- com.google.j2objc:j2objc-annotations:jar:1.3:compile
 ```

 So what happens here?
-First, revisit "How Resolver Works", there you will see that for "runtime classpath" of the
+First, revisit "How Resolver Works", there you will see that for "runtime graph" of the
 dependency the "test" and "provided" scopes of the dependency artifact **are not even considered**.
 They are simply
 omitted.
 Not skipped, but completely omitted, like they do not even exists.
 Hence, in the graph there is
 **no conflict happening** (as "test" Guava is completely omitted during "collect" step).
 Hence, everything